 When Ruapūtahanga arrived with her entourage she was taken aback at how small Tūrongo’s house was, and at the disappointing size of the kūmara that were put before her.
 Whatihua then arrived to suggest that Ruapūtahanga and her party journey to his house, as they would not be able to fit inside Tūrongo’s.

 Tūrongo was deeply embarrassed at not being able to offer hospitality to his guests and, of course, to Ruapūtahanga.
 He left Kāwhia and travelled to the eastern districts known as Te Tai Rāwhiti.
 He arrived in the Kahotea district, where the aromatic raukawa plant grew in abundance.

 Tūrongo became renowned for his skill in fowling and in splitting timbers for house construction.
 The local people, including Angiangi and Tūaka, were impressed with him and said to their daughter, Māhinaarangi, that she should consider him as a husband.
-Māhinaarangi agreed and began to think how she might attract the lauded Tūrongo.
+Māhinaarangi agreed and began to think about how she might attract the lauded Tūrongo.